How to be the HOTTEST Couple in the Campground!!

 Cell Phone Service

 This is one of the most important factors for us since we work full time in the RV.
 We have a Verizon Jetpack that allows us to have internet anywhere there is Verizon service.
 We went with Verizon because they have the largest coverage in the country with AT&T at a close second.
-We also have our phones with AT&T and have the capability to use them as a hot spot if we are ever in an area without Verizon but we’ve only had to do this once and found that the speed isn’t as fast as the Jetpack.
-A few campgrounds we’ve stayed at have had anywhere from zero service to full bars depending on the site you choose.
+We also have our phones with AT&T and have the capability to use them like a hot spot if we are ever in an area without Verizon but we’ve only had to do this once and found that the speed isn’t as fast as the Jetpack.
+A few campgrounds we’ve stayed at have had anywhere from zero services to full bars depending on the site you choose.

 We chose this lifestyle for a variety of reasons and one of them is to life and work in extremely scenic locations.
 Think about it, if you work 8-12 hours a day 5-6 days a week that’s a huge chunk of your life.
 Wouldn’t you want to spend that time overlooking a forest, a lake, a river, etc?
 As I’m writing this I’m looking out of my office looking at a pond!